mk12/sicp/notes/text.md

 - This would be impossible if you didn't model the wire as an identity, separate from its signal value.

 ::: highlight
-> The truth of the matter is that, in a language in which we can deal with procedures as objects, there is no fundamental difference between "procedures" and "data," and we can choose our syntactic sugar to allow us to program in whatever style we choose. [@3.3.fn27]
+> The truth of the matter is that, in a language in which we can deal with procedures as objects, there is no fundamental difference between "procedures" and "data", and we can choose our syntactic sugar to allow us to program in whatever style we choose. [@3.3.fn27]
 :::

 #### The agenda